oasis-tcs/dss-x-spec/tc_charter/index.md

 ## Statement of Purpose

 This Technical Committee has as its mandate production of new profiles of the existing OASIS Digital Signature Services core protocol "Digital Signature Service Core Protocols, Elements, and Bindings Version 1.0" and maintenance of this specification and its existing profiles.
+A new major version 2.0 of DSS is necessary due to security issues of version 1.0 and because the market requests both the JSON and the XML format.
-If at a later date it becomes clear that a new version of DSS is necessary then this may be produced by the TC.
+In line with the original charter, this new version with matching profiles will be produced by the TC.

 This further includes promotion of the standard and the creation of material helping dissemination.
 In general terms, the TC has the goal to facilitate the processing of digital signatures and time stamps in a client server environment.